adventuregamestudio/ags-manual-source/acintro1.md

 new 256-color games.

-- It's **highly recommended** that you go with 32-bit color since many modern computers don't support 8 or 16 bit screen modes.
+- It's **highly recommended** that you go with 32-bit color since many modern computers don't support 8 bit screen modes.
 Also 32-bit color is required for the use of alpha transparency.
 - Imported graphics are set to the chosen color depth.
 Should you change your mind later, you would have to re-import all the graphics.
 - If you are following this tutorial, then you need to stay with the 32-bit color choice.

-#### Creating a 16-bit or 32-bit color game
+#### Creating a 32-bit color game

 - **Setting the Color Depth:** Back on the **General Settings** pane, check out the very top option in the list.
 It's called "Color depth", and all you have to do is change it to